A Trajectory-Based Approach to Discrete-Time Flatness: Discrete-Time Flatness with Forward- and Backward-Shifts

 With these preliminaries, we can give a geometric characterization for the trajectory-based approach to discrete-time flatness suggested in Section \ref{subsec:Equivalence-of-Solutions}.
 In accordance with the literature on static and dynamic feedback linearization for discrete-time systems, we consider a suitable neighborhood of an equilibrium $x_{0}=f(x_{0},u_{0})$, see e.g. \cite{NijmeijervanderSchaft:1990} or \cite{Aranda-BricaireMoog:2008}.
 However, we want to emphasize that for many systems the concept may be useful even if the conditions fail to hold at an equilibrium. \begin{defn} The system \eqref{eq:System_Eq} is said to be flat around an equilibrium $(x_{0},u_{0})$, if the $n+m$ coordinate functions $x$ and $u$ can be expressed locally by an $m$-tuple of functions

 $j=1,\ldots,m$ and their forward-shifts

 up to some finite order.
 The $m$-tuple \eqref{eq:flat_output_defintion} is called a flat output. \end{defn}

-If \eqref{eq:flat_output_defintion} is a flat output, then it can be shown that all forward- and backward-shifts of $\varphi$ are functionally independent.
-The functional independence of $\dots,\delta^{-1}(\varphi),\varphi,\delta(\varphi),\dots$ in turn guarantees that the representation of $x$ and $u$ by the flat output is unique and a submersion of the form
+If \eqref{eq:flat_output_defintion} is a flat output, then the representation of $x$ and $u$ by the flat output is unique and a submersion of the form\footnote{The multi-index $R=(r_{1},\dots,r_{m})$ of \eqref{eq:geo_param_map_2} contains the number of forward-shifts of each component of the flat output which is needed to express $x$ and $u$.
+The abbreviation $y_{[R]}$ denotes the components $y_{[R]}=(y_{[r_{1}]}^{1},\dots,y_{[r_{m}]}^{m})$, and the integer $r$ indicates the maximum number of forward-shifts that appear in the parameterization \eqref{eq:geo_param_map_2}, i.e. $r=\max(r_{1},\dots,r_{m})$.}